October 16, 2024 | Michail Takach

 Inspired by these upstarts, Eldon launched GPU News in October 1971.
 It was the first Milwaukee gay monthly and the voice of Gay People’s Union for the next ten years.
 GPU News, and later, its less sophisticated bulletin, the Milwaukee Update, provided some of the nation’s best gay rights coverage.
 Eldon was nominated to lead the publication, and he agreed because he "saw the need."
 He often wrote under the pen name Sam Edwards.

 GPU News is a rare and insightful snapshot of 1970s gay liberation at its peak.
-Eldon faced the impossible role of creating content that satisfied an increasingly diverse, and also increasingly divided community.
+Eldon faced the impossible role of balancing editorial content to satisfy an increasingly diverse, and also increasingly divided community.
 Letters to the editor -- and Eldon's thoughtful responses -- reveal many frustrations that continue to challenge LGBTQ organizations today.
 Female critics accused GPU News of being too "male-focused" and Gay People's Union a sexist organization.
 Other writers complained the political content was too "heavy" in an already hard world.
-The magazine focused on gay and lesbian lives, without paying any attention to "transsexual" lives.
-People of color did not see themselves reflected in GPU or its publication.
-Although Eldon called for his critics to join the movement, and help create the solutions they sought, few rose to the challenge of participation.
+The magazine focused on gay and lesbian lives, without creating any space for the "transsexuals" of the time.
+People of color often did not feel seen in GPU or its publications.
+Although Eldon always called for his critics to join the movement, and help create the solutions they sought, few rose to the challenge of participation.

 "It is easier to criticize and condemn than contribute," wrote Eldon in 1974, "and how I often wish that were not so."